microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notification-in-Microsoft-Teams-overview.md

 # Change notifications for resources in Microsoft Teams using Microsoft Graph

-Change notifications enable you to subscribe to changes (create, update, and delete) to a resource, change notifications provide a low latency model by allowing you to maintain a [subscription](/graph/api/resources/webhooks?preserve-view=true).
-You can also get the resource data in the notifications and therefore avoid calling the API to get the payload.
+Change notifications enable you to subscribe to changes (create, update, and delete) to a resource, it provides a low latency model by allowing you to maintain a [subscription](/graph/api/resources/webhooks?preserve-view=true).
+One can also get the resource data in the notifications and therefore avoid calling the API to get the payload.

 > **Note:** The maximum time a subscription can last is 60 minutes; however, subscriptions can be renewed until the caller has permissions to access to resource.

-## Change notificaiton types
+## Change notification types
 In general every teams resource supports two type of change notification
 - **Change notification to track all changes related to a resource in a tenant** e.g. one can subscribe to change in messages `channels(/chats/getAllMessages` across teanant and get notified when ever a message is created in any channel in tenant
 - **Change notification to track all changes for a specific respource**  e.g. one can subscribe to change in messages in a particular channel `/teams/{id}/channels/{id}/messages` and get notified when ever a message is created in that channel